DJanoskova/Vuidget/README.md

 **Source of the working demo** is located in `example.html` in the root folder and also live at http://vuidget.danajanoskova.sk/

+> Contents of the `dist` build folder were uploaded to http://vuidget-source.danajanoskova.sk/ and embedded in the demo application.
+It's necessary to upload your generated files somewhere accessible in order to include them as a widget.
+Don't forget the .htaccess file to allow various origins to access your widget files, like fonts or images.

 ...

 **This Vue.js application was created on 22.07.2018 with Vue CLI 3.
 That means any config I might have is inherited from @vue/cli.
 Any required dependencies to allow this app to function as an embeddable widget will be listed below.**